marcqg/9th-builder-discord-bot/README.md

         - This is so Discord knows what your commands look like.
         - It may take up to an hour for command changes to appear.

+## Deployment

+### Automatic Deployment on Scaleway

+This project is configured for automatic deployment on Scaleway.
+Every push to the `main` branch triggers:

+1. Docker image build
+2. Push to Scaleway Container Registry
+3. Automatic deployment to Scaleway Container

 ## Start Scripts

 You can run the bot in multiple modes: